 THE KPM STAMP AND ITS HISTORY

-Back to top
+Back to the beginning

-The painting marks
+The painter's marks

 Painter's mark